Data last updated on July 11, 2020 08:50 am

-When we hear that Framingham has 77 confirmed cases of Covid-19, it’s hard to make much sense of that without being able to compare that number with something else.
-How does the most recent number compare with reported cases in previous days?
-In other words, what does the curve look like and is it starting to flatten?
+When we hear that Framingham has 1,744 confirmed cases of Covid-19, it can be helpful to compare that number with other data.
+How does that number compare with reported cases in previous days?
+And with the situation elsewhere?
+Also: What does the curve look like, and is it starting to flatten?

 Framingham Known COVID-19 Cases Over Time

-The above graph looks at cumulative known positive cases.
-Note that the city reports 57 active cases, as well as 18 recoveries and, sadly, Framingham’s first two coronavirus-related deaths.
+The above graph looks at cumulative known positive cases based on data released by Mayor Spicer’s office.
+The city reports 110 active cases, as well as 1516 recoveries and, sadly, 118 coronavirus-related deaths.

 To look at growth rates, it can be useful to use a logarithm scale.
 You can read more about logs in this New York Times story, A Different Way to Chart the Spread of Coronavirus.
 But basically, in the graph below with a log 2 scale, each increase of 1 represents a doubling of the underlying value – so it’s easy to see how long it’s taking for cases to double.